My Africa Chronicles

-The vast majority of African Christian leaders live a life of lies and manipulation.
-Being a pastor and having a church is seen as a business to gain wealth while the people are pressured to give offerings and then left starving.
-These types of leaders are rampant as well as leaders that manifest “false” signs and wonders by using witchcraft.
-The witchcraft here is unlike the witchcraft used in other countries.
+Being a pastor and having a church is seen most often as a business to gain wealth in Africa.
+The people are pressured to give offerings and then left starving.
+These types of leaders are rampant as well as leaders that manifest “false” signs and wonders.
+The witchcraft is unlike the witchcraft used in other countries.
 Witchcraft in America is child's play compared to Africa.
 Here they put a curse on you and you die.
 It is very real and the onslaught can be continuous.
 Witchcraft is a way of life for most Africans....remember....they are fighting for their lives for just one more meal for their children to survive.
 Death from witchcraft and starvation is very real in the everyday African way of life.

-A couple of years ago I had been warned by the Lord in dreams that witch doctors and religious leaders were going to be after me wanting to drive me out or kill me.
-Well…it happened this time.
+A couple of years ago I had been warned by the Lord in dreams that witch doctors and religious leaders were going to be after me wanting to drive me out of Africa or kill me.
+It happened this time.

 When I first arrived I was been staying with a family that were “fake Christian leaders”….the house was filled with lies, manipulation, chaos, and disorder.
 The Lord had spoken to me not to give any more money to this couple I was staying with.
 As soon as I held the money back…I was shown blatant disrespect.